 Fluoride Treatments and Dental Decay

 Fluoride, along with other minerals, helps strengthen the enamel on your teeth.
 Decay is caused by acid-producing bacteria; when they feed on food particles, acid is produced that deteriorates the enamel.
 Adding fluoride, both through exterior application and through ingesting it in food and water, helps strengthen tooth enamel to fight decay.

-While fluoride in mouthwashes, water and toothpastes add some protection, for those susceptible to tooth decay, fluoride treatments can be a more effective option.
+While fluoride in mouthwashes, water, and toothpaste add some protection, for those susceptible to tooth decay, fluoride treatments can be a more effective option.
 Children are often more prone to cavities and the decay can be detrimental to their oral health.
-Genetics, poor oral hygiene and certain health issues can also play a part in a higher susceptibility to decay.
+Genetics, poor oral hygiene, and certain health issues can also play a part in a higher susceptibility to decay.
 Fluoride treatments give these individuals better protection through stronger enamel, protecting their teeth from cavities.

 Fluoride treatments are a quick and painless way to add significant fluoride directly to the teeth.
 A gel with concentrated fluoride is applied and allowed to sit on teeth for several minutes, penetrating the enamel.
 Treatments can be done during regular checkups and cleanings.
 Your dentist can recommend the right frequency for you or your child, usually 2-4 times per year.

 At Mission Bend Family Dentistry, we promote healthy smiles with preventive options at our clinic in Richmond, including fluoride treatments for our patients with a higher risk for caries.
-Ask about adding fluoride treatments to your preventive care plan to protect you and your family’s smiles against decay, for healthier teeth and reduced dental decay.
+Ask about adding fluoride treatments to your preventive care plan to protect you and your family’s smiles against decay, for healthier teeth, and reduce dental decay.